 I realised that I had a lot to learn about NYE and new years resolutions.
 I was confusing my goals with my intentions.
 This year I am going to set my Intentions.

 What is a Goal?

 A goal is a personal or professional, desired end-point – Most commonly people endeavour to reach their goals within a finite time frame or to a deadline.
 Goals tend to be outcome orientated and time-based.
 Their achievements can be quantifiable and they are set in the future.

 What is an Intention?

-Intentions are part of your every day life.
-They are a philosophy more than an destination.
-You have more personal control over your intentions than your goals and are more likely to achieve a desired intention when it comes to health and illness.
+Intentions are part of your everyday life.
+They are a philosophy more than a destination.
+You have more personal control over your intentions than your goals and are more likely to achieve the desired intention when it comes to health and illness.
 Intentions are about your attitude and perspective and emotions.
 Intentions are about the present.
 About being.